apache/druid/docs/querying/dimensionspecs.md

 }
 ```

-`outputType` may also be specified in an `ExtractionDimensionSpec` to apply type conversion to results before merging.
-If left unspecified, the `outputType` defaults to STRING.
+You can specify an `outputType` in an `ExtractionDimensionSpec` to apply type conversion to results before merging.
+The `outputType` defaults to STRING when not specified.

 Please refer to the [Output Types](#output-types) section for more details.